 Owen Zidar is a Professor of Economics and Public Affairs in the Princeton University Department of Economics and School of Public and International Affairs.
-He is also a Research Associate at the National Bureau of Economic Research and a former co-editor of the Journal of Public Economics.
+He is also the Director of the Industrial Relation Section, a Research Associate at the National Bureau of Economic Research, and a former co-editor of the Journal of Public Economics.

 Professor Zidar studies inequality and tax policy.
 Before joining Princeton, Zidar worked as an assistant professor of economics at the University of Chicago Booth School of Business, a staff economist at the Council of Economic Advisers, and as an analyst at Bain Capital Ventures.